jennyfolkesson/imagingDB/README.md

 * **File storage**: Image data is stored both in an AWS S3 bucket named 'czbiohub-imaging', as well as local storage at the Biohub
 (an [IBM ESS](https://www.ibm.com/us-en/marketplace/ibm-elastic-storage-server)) which is assumed to be mounted on the machine you're running imagingDB on.
-The idea is to have fast access to data with the local storage, while still having offsite backup taken care of automatically.
+The idea is to have fast and cheap access to data with the local storage, while still having offsite backup taken care of automatically.
+The S3 portion of the storage could also be used to access your data when not at/vpn connected to the Biohub or to share data with collaborators.
 The data is synced between local storage and S3 using [AWS DataSync](https://aws.amazon.com/datasync/) on a daily basis.
 If repurposing this repo, make sure to change storage access points in the DataStorage class.
 * **A database**.
 We're using an [AWS PostgreSQL RDS](https://aws.amazon.com/rds/postgresql/)